๐ŸงพFinancial Accounting I

 • Requires reliable usage estimates; if total units are miscalculated, depreciation expense becomes inaccurate across all periods

-Compare: Straight-Line vs. Units of Production—straight-line assumes time drives depreciation, while units of production assumes activity does.
-An FRQ might ask which method better reflects economic reality for a machine that runs only during peak season.
+Compare: Straight-Line vs. Units of Production โ€” straight-line assumes time drives depreciation, while units of production assumes activity does.
+Think about a machine that runs only during peak season: straight-line would spread expense evenly across months when the machine sits idle, misrepresenting when the asset actually generates revenue.

 Tax Depreciation: MACRS and Compliance

-For U.S. tax purposes, companies don't get to choose freely—the IRS mandates specific depreciation rules that often differ from GAAP.
+For U.S. tax purposes, companies don't get to choose freely.
+The IRS mandates specific depreciation rules that often differ from GAAP.

 Modified Accelerated Cost Recovery System (MACRS)

-• Required for U.S. tax reporting—uses predetermined recovery periods (3, 5, 7, 15, or 39 years) and IRS-published depreciation tables
+• Required for U.S. tax reporting โ€” uses predetermined recovery periods (3, 5, 7, 15, or 39 years) and IRS-published depreciation percentage tables

 • Creates book-tax differences that must be tracked; these temporary differences affect deferred tax assets and liabilities on the balance sheet